gkinsman/gkinsman.github.io/_posts/2018-04-19-Typed-State-Management-With-Vuex.md

    In this post I'd like to demonstrate a pattern I've encountered for doing type-safe, low-overhead state management with Vuex.
 ---

+_Update April 2022: Now that Vue 3 has been released, I'd recommend checking out [Pinia](https://pinia.vuejs.org/) which is a type-safe, modular store for Vue 2/3 with all the advantages of Vuex and fewer drawbacks._

 In this post I'd like to demonstrate a pattern I've encountered for doing type-safe, low-overhead state management with Vuex.
 Vuex is the default, first class state management library for Vue.js.
 It allows developers to define a state tree that provides getters into the tree, synchronous mutations of the tree, and asynchronous actions that allow multiple mutations.
 Before looking at those however,